vossavant/css-styleguide/README.md

   <a href="#table-of-contents">⬆ Back to Top</a>

 - **<a href="#2.2.1">2.2.1 Sections</a><a name="user-content-2.2.1"></a>** The outermost wrapper, while not required for the framework to do its thing, is widely used on the current GSC marketing site.
-It will take a class of `section` and, by itself, just adds some top and bottom padding:
+Standing alone, this wrapper just adds some top and bottom padding:

   ```html
   <div class="section"> ... </div>